PhD Student Fellowships

 The Division is unable to provide extensive financial support for students in our stand-alone master’s degree programs.
 We offer a limited number of partial tuition scholarships (one-third tuition, one-half tuition, two-thirds tuition) along with a very small number of full-tuition awards.
 Students who we admit without a financial award or with partial tuition scholarships pay the balance of tuition from a combination of their own resources and educational loans.

-Loans for Domestic Doctoral and Master’s Students
+Student Loans for Domestic Master’s Students

 Admitted students may need to apply for private or federally-supported loans and/or the federal work-study program to cover any tuition and living expenses not covered by a university award.
 If you need to subsidize your graduate studies through loans and/or work-study, complete the Free Application for Student Aid (FAFSA) and apply for student loans through the University’s Office of Graduate Financial Aid.
 When submitting the FAFSA, be sure to fill out the form that corresponds to the year in which you plan to matriculate.
+Please note that international students are not typically eligible for FAFSA-based loans or Federal Work Study.

 The FAFSA should be filed with the Federal Student Aid Information Center by May 1.
 The University’s FAFSA code is 001774.